courtneyjdiamond/pedalstopatterns.github.io/proposal.md

   utilization?
 Are there trends that indicate tourism usage, such as one-time usage around Holidays?
   - Does this vary by time of day?

   - Does this vary by time of year?

+  - What is the ratio of recurrent subscriber : one-time customer utilization?
+Are there trends that indicate tourism usage, such as one-time usage around Holidays?

+    - Does this vary by time of day?
+    - Does this vary by time of year?

 **2) When/how long is the average ride?**